 There are many issues that arise during a divorce that must be addressed through legal proceedings.
-Many of the issues are extremely personal for the involved parties, but there ways to limit intense and hostile litigation by engaging legal representation.
+Many of the issues are extremely personal for the involved parties, but there are ways to limit intense and hostile litigation by engaging legal representation.

-A Middlesex County divorce lawyer could help you understand your legal rights and options should you choose to end your marriage and work diligently to minimize the potential conflict by resolving any disputes amicably.
+A Middlesex County divorce lawyer can help you understand your legal rights and options should you choose to end your marriage and work diligently to minimize the potential conflict by resolving any disputes amicably.

 Divorce Requirements in Middlesex County

 In the past, couples seeking a divorce had to state fault-based grounds for their decision to divorce.
 Common grounds included adultery, that the parties had lived apart for at least eighteen months, or that one of the parties treated the other with extreme cruelty.
 State law no longer requires that a couple have fault-based grounds to end their marriage.